14 Crucial Factors Your Homepage Needs [A Detailed Guide]

-But, from a traditional sense, your homepage is the front door to your company.
-It is still the most view web page but a number of people landing on your homepage can range widely from 10% to 60%.
-Again, depending on your current marketing.
+But, from a traditional sense, your homepage is still the front door to your company.
+It is still the most visited web page but a number of people landing on your homepage can range widely from 10% to 60%.
+Again, depending on your current internet marketing campaigns.

 So what should you include on your homepage?

 Short answer?
 It depends… I know.
 Don’t you hate that?When wondering what to put on the homepage, ask yourself these 4 important questions.
 Click To Tweet

 When users arrive at your website, people need to be assured that they have arrived at the right place.
 Then the message should be consistent and up-front.
 Be very, very clear who you are and what you do.
 Build trust and rapport the second your visitors hit your website.

 2. What is the most important goal for your company?

 As you look at your homepage, be sure that your company’s primary goals are front and center.

 Here are some examples: